feathersjs/docs/cookbook/express/file-uploading.md

 // Initializes the `uploads` service on path `/uploads'

-// Here we used the nedb database, but you can
-// use any other ORM database. const createService = require('feathers-nedb');

 const createModel = require('../../models/uploads.model');
 const hooks = require('./uploads.hooks');
 const filters = require('./uploads.filters');